j-siderius/TinySpark/docs/chapter3/gesture_recognition_training.md

 }
 $$

-Now that the weights have been tuned (a little bit), check if the prediction error or loss has improved.
+Now that the weights have been tuned, check if the prediction error or loss has improved.

 $$
 \displaylines{